Pāpāmoa Surf Lifesaving Club given green light for $5.2m rebuild

 The new build will almost triple the size of the current building and will be orientated parallel to the beach.

-Papamoa Surf Life Saving Club building trust chairman Jim Pearson said the building had to be demolished now for two reasons.
+Papamoa Surf Lifesaving Club building trust chairman Jim Pearson said the building had to be demolished now for two reasons.

 "One is the existing facility can't cope because of the growth.